lightninglabs/lightning-api/source/rest/index.html.md

 - [`rpc.swagger.json`](https://github.com/lightningnetwork/lnd/blob/7e6f3ece239e94f05da1a5d0492ce9767069dbbc/lnrpc/rpc.swagger.json)

-NOTE: The documentation is currently lacking how to receive streaming responses from streaming endpoints in JavaScript.
-If you would like to contribute this change, please take a look at [https://github.com/lightninglabs/lightning-api](https://github.com/lightninglabs/lightning-api).

 NOTE: The `byte` field type must be set as the URL safe base64 encoded string representation of a raw byte array.